programs

 For Muslims, Arabic is the key to unlocking the message and teachings of the Qurʾān, ḥadīth, classical commentaries, and classical texts on Islamic law and theology.

-Students begin with the language basics; each program year builds on the prior year with more advanced topics.
+Students begin with the basics of language; each program year builds upon the prior year, introducing more advanced topics.

-• The student will learn the Arabic alphabet’s name, sound, and shape.
+• The student will learn the names, sounds, and shapes of the Arabic alphabet.

-• The student will also learn basic conversational skills through activities, videos, and songs.
+• The student will also learn basic conversational skills through engaging activities, informative videos, and engaging songs.

 The main objectives at Level 1 are: